DFE-Digital/itt-mentoring-beta-prototype/app/content/terms.md

 You may not charge your website’s users to click on a link to any page on the Service.

-## Third Party Content and Hyperlinking from the Service
+## Third party content and hyperlinking from the Service

 We are not liable or responsible for the third party content on the Service.
 Third party content includes, for example, material posted by other users of the Service.